 NOAA Fisheries Climate Science Strategy

 There is much at risk.
-Marine and coastal fisheries generate approximately $200 billion in sales and support 1.7 million jobs in the U.S. each year.
+Marine and coastal fisheries support over $200 billion in economic activity and 1.8 million jobs in the U.S. each year.
 Coastal habitats help defend coastal communities from storms and inundation, and provide the foundation for tourism and recreation-based economies in many coastal communities.

-The NOAA Fisheries Climate Science Strategy (Strategy) is part of a proactive approach to increase the production, delivery, and use of climate-related information in fulfilling NOAA Fisheries mandates.
-The Strategy identifies seven objectives which will provide decision-makers with the information they need to reduce impacts and increase resilience in a changing climate.
+The NOAA Fisheries Climate Science Strategy (Strategy) is part of a proactive approach to increase the production, delivery, and use of climate-related information needed to fulfill NOAA Fisheries mandates.
+The Strategy identifies seven objectives which will provide decision-makers with the information they need to reduce impacts and increase resilience with changing climate and ocean conditions.

 The Strategy responds to growing demands for information and tools to prepare for and respond to climate impacts on marine and coastal resources.